City problem · Geneva

 Six signals the US IDN scored the device out of the evaluation set.

 • The competitor with a weaker device wins the contract.
 A US-domiciled competitor with weaker clinical literature wins the IDN.
-The team reads it as politics.
+The team judges it as politics.
 The competitor had FDA, GPO, CMS coding, US sites, US KOLs, and a TCO model.

 • The KOL who supports in EU and goes quiet in US.
 A respected European KOL champions the device in EU.
 The same name is invisible to US procurement.
 US KOL signal is its own channel.